Life as an exchange student at AU: A flat hierarchy, humanity – and strict regulations

 All you have to do is send us an e-mail.

 “Magdalena, is that you?
 I have been looking for you everywhere!”

 The walk to my first class in Aarhus was confusing.
 Everything on this campus looked the same and the area names didn’t make any sense to me at all.
 When I finally put down my bag in front of the classroom, a woman smiling with her arms wide open stormed out of the classroom in front of me.
 The woman was not my long-lost mother – she was in fact my professor.
 I had just missed the course introduction – with coffee and cake.
 But she reassured me that there were some refreshments leftover.
 Huh?
-Was this really the introduction to the Master's course at the university?
+Was this really the introduction to a Master's course at the university?
 I was left speechless and confused.
 This was so different from what I was used to.